goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 - BlueBream has schema engine and automatic form generation machinery (zope.schema, zope.formlib)

-The main aim of this book is to create a free online book about BlueBream.
+The main aim of this book is to create a free on-line book about BlueBream.
 This book will cover how to develop web applications using BlueBream components.
 You suggestions and edits are always welcome.